 on a hot summer's day or in a hot environment.
 Furthermore, because it rapidly becomes (semi-)melted with body heat, dihydrate is much more unpleasant in the event of

 accidental skin contact.
 In contrast, hemihydrate has a far higher melting point and cannot melt accidentally.

 For certain applications it can be helpful, for ease of handling, to have the compound supplied in the form of tablets of known mass

 instead of the usual granular form.
 We can

 supply the Dihydrate in this form to special order -- please contact us with your requirements for a quotation.
 Please note that for technical reasons only

 the Dihydrate form can be tabletted; the other forms contain too little water to be shaped into tablets with good integrity.

 Please note that the pricing of all tin compounds is strongly dependent on the market cost of refined tin, which like many metals is volatile at present.
 Please consult our website for the most up-to-date prices.
 We regularly monitor our competitors' prices to ensure that our product always represents the best value on the market for a comparable product.

 The table below lists the pricing for small-to-medium quantities of product.
 If you would like a quotation for a larger amount, please contact us.
 Detailed ordering and payment information, plus contact points, will be found on the Fine Chemicals Main Page.
 Prices shown do not include shipping, which will be charged at cost -- please contact us for shipping costs to your destination.
 As an alternative to shipping, goods may be collected from our base in Exeter (UK) by the customer or their agent by prior appointment only.

-All prices are listed in GB Pounds (£) per kg -- we will supply any amount you choose, in multiples of 100 or 250 grams.
+All prices are listed in GB Pounds (£) per kg -- we will supply any amount you choose, in multiples of 500 grams.
 Please contact us for quotations in

 other currencies or for quantities significantly larger than 10 kg.